Bulls fire coach Jim Boylen after missing playoffs again - WHIZ News

 The move was hardly a surprise.
 Only Tim Floyd (.205) had a lower winning percentage than Boylen (.317) in franchise history.

-“This was a very difficult decision, but it is time for our franchise to take that next step as we move in a new direction and era of Chicago Bulls basketball,” Karnisovas said in a statement.
+“This was a very difficult decision, but it is time for our franchise to take that next step as we move in a new direction and era of Chicago Bulls basketball,” said rturas Karnisovas, the team’s new executive vice president of basketball operations.
 “Jim is a great human being that cares deeply about this organization and the game of basketball.”

 A longtime NBA assistant, Boylen got his first head coaching job in the league in December 2018 when the Bulls fired Fred Hoiberg after a 5-19 start.
 Boylen led the Bulls to a 17-41 record the rest of the way and a 22-43 mark in this pandemic-interrupted season after getting a contract extension.